CL-17656/CS520_Front/README.md

    - **Instructor stats**:
        - View the overall distribution of the unique quiz scores through the interactive charts.
        - Get better insights into the performance of the students by analysing single and multiple choice questions though interactive pie charts.
 The instructor can interact with the pie charts to get detailed distribution about the choices of the students.
-   - These statistics are very crucial for both -- students and instructors -- to learn about the areas of improvement.

 ---

 ## Installation